ckattenberg/semantic_similarity/README.md

 ## Usage

-To train a model on the data:
+To train an embedding model on the data:
 ```bash
 $ python run_METHOD.py
 ```